wisechengyi/wisechengyi.github.io/pages/experiences.md

 ### Main Responsibilities
 * Solve kinematics mathematically on different types of fiber placement machines.
-* Apply robotic kinematics algorithms with C++ to improve the speed.
+* Implement robotic kinematics algorithms with C++ to improve the speed.
 * Apply software engineering patterns and heuristics measures to maximize the performance and ease of code management.